aistabci/abci-docs/en/docs/system-updates.md

 |:--|:--|:--|:--|
 | Update | OFED | 5.1-0.6.6.0 | 5.0-2.1.8.0 |

+* Maximum reserved nodes per reservation of compute node (V) has been changed in the Reserved Service from 32 to 34.

 ## 2021-08-12

 | Add / Update / Delete | Software | Version | Previous version |